 Davis JW, Phreaner DL, Hoyt DB, Mackersie RC.
 The etiology of missed cervical spine injuries.
 J Trauma.1993;34:342-346.

-Not Available.
 Advanced Trauma Life Support Instructor Manual.
 5th ed.
 Chicago, Ill: American College of Surgeons; 1993.

 Hills MW, Deane SA.
 Head injury and facial injury: is there an increased risk of cervical